 - Information such as post code, your preferences and interests

 - Other information relevant to customer surveys and/or offers

 We may also collect other information about you in the course of your training or apprenticeship such as:

 - Information about attendance, including any sickness absence.

-We hold information that you have provided to us directly via our website, via direct contact with one of our employees or associates, or via one of our partners such as an event management company (if you have provided consent for them to pass on your details to Raise the Bar.
+We hold information that you have provided to us directly via our website, direct contact with one of our employees or via our registration or feedback forms.
+This information is securely stored.

 - Your full name

 - We will use the information collected from you to enable enrolment and participation through to completion in our training and apprenticeship programmes and secure funding for your programme.

 - We will use your information for our own internal record keeping.